eumel8/k8sblog/_posts/2023-08-08-migrate-rancher-logging-en.md

 <img src="/images/rancher-logging-9.png" width="850" height="475" />

-As ususally you can choose the target namespace and give them a name.
+As usually you can choose the target namespace and give them a name.

 Activate `Customize Helm options before start`: